dghosef/qdbp/doc/why_qdbp.md

 Lisps are frequently designed with the same goal in mind as qdbp.
 Most of them have pretty small base languages that can be extended with macros.
 This approach is unsatisfying because macros, in effect, grow the language itself.
 As a result, while lisps start as small languages, as developers add more macros, the language itself becomes larger, harder to reason about, and more and more complex.

 # The future of qdbp
-While the base implementation and language design of qdbp is complete, compiler and language ecosystem implementation is a project that takes tens of man years.
+Compiler and language ecosystem implementation is a project that takes tens of man years.
 Here is a shortlist, in no particular order, of next steps for qdbp:
 - Better compiler error messages
 - Imports
 - Standard Library